 Ambien (Zolpidem) is a very popular sleep aid used for short-term treatment of insomnia.
 Although it has different side effects and can lead to dependency, many people abuse the drug hoping to achieve an Ambien high.
-Some users experience positive results, reporting a subtle feeling that can be described as anxiety-free and relaxed.
+Some users experience pleasurable effects, reporting a subtle feeling that can be described as anxiety-free and relaxed.

-In some cases, people might experience a real buzz and euphoria, especially when the drug is taken on an empty stomach or in high doses (for people who often abuse the drug more than 40 mg at a time is considered to be high).
+In some cases, people might experience a real buzz and euphoria, especially when the drug is taken on an empty stomach or in high doses.
 Usually, people describe their Ambien use as a benzo-like trip or alcohol intoxication.

 Other people attribute some psychedelic effects to Ambien, such as: